Nell Martin: Biography

 Her full name was Nell Columbia Boyer Martin.
 Having worked as a strawberry picker, newspaper reporter, taxi-cab driver, lawyer's assistant, laundry worker, singer, actress and press agent before becoming a writer, she referred to herself as a "Jill of all trades."

-In her career as a writer, she also published under Columbia Boyer as well as her full name Nell Columbia Boyer Martin.
+In her career as a writer, she also published under the name Columbia Boyer as well as her full name Nell Columbia Boyer Martin.

 Her "Maisie" short stories were published in Top Notch Magazine in 1927–1928, and Dashiell Hammett suggested that they may have later inspired the movie and radio series starring Ann Sothern as the character Maisie Ravier.
 However, it is recorded elsewhere that the concept for the original Maisie film came from the novel Dark Dame by Wilson Collison, and Collison is credited as original writer or creator of the character on many of the Maisie films.

 Her 1928 novel Lord Byron of Broadway was made into a movie of the same title by MGM in 1930.

 She was at one time the lover of the mystery writer Dashiell Hammett and he dedicated his 1931 novel The Glass Key to her.
-She was married to Ashley Weed Dickinson, a journalist and author.
+She married Ashley Weed Dickinson, a journalist and author.